ayanpan/ayanpan/README.md

 🚀 Leadership & Impact:

-🔹 Led teams of 10+ professionals, successfully delivering complex projects on time
+🔹 Led teams of 10+ professionals, delivering complex projects on time and within budget.

-🔹 Strong track record in solution architecture, API management, and cloud integrations
+🔹 Designed and implemented scalable and efficient integration solutions for diverse business needs.

-🔹 Contributor to the Boomi Community, sharing best practices and solving industry challenges
+🔹 Active contributor to the Boomi Community, sharing knowledge and helping others succeed.

 ---
 ### :fire: My Stats: